Taryn Delanie Smith: Pageants

 Smith was first inspired to participate in pageants during a talent show in high school, when one of her teachers suggested she compete for Miss America.
 She began competing at age 17, and placed as second runner-up for the Miss Washington 2017 title on July 1, 2017 while competing as Miss Northwest 2017.

 Smith was crowned Miss New York 2022 on May 29, 2022 while competing as Miss Greater New York 2022.
 She was the first Black Miss New York to be crowned while wearing her natural hair.
 For her advocacy work in the role, Smith focused on initiatives to assist those experiencing homelessness.
 She was named first runner-up in the Miss America 2023 competition on December 15, 2022.

 Online presence

 Smith began posting on TikTok in 2021.
 In March 2023 Smith posted a video where she played Denise, a receptionist in Heaven, which quickly went viral.
 She continued to focus on sketches about Denise and her job.
 As of May 2023 she had 1.2 million followers.

 Personal life

 Smith married personal trainer and business owner Alec Castillo on July 24, 2024.

 Smith lives in upstate New York.
+In 2025, she purchased the Jacob Mills House, an 18th-century farmhouse in Orange County, which she renamed "Dane Manor" after her pet Great Dane, Bruce.